theirc/airbel/src/_studies/prevention-and-response-to-violence-against-women-and-girls-in-emergencies-accountability-and-adherence-to-the-inter-agency-standing-committee-gender-based-violence-guidelines-in-the-response-to-typhoon-haiyan.md

 start_date: 2014-01-01 00:00:00
 end_date: 2015-01-01 00:00:00
 title: >-
-  Prevention and Response to Violence Against Women and Girls in Emergencies:
-  Accountability and Adherence to the Inter-Agency Standing Committee Gender-Based Violence Guidelines in the Response to Typhoon Haiyan
+  Prevention and response to violence against women and girls in emergencies: accountability and adherence to the inter-agency standing committee gender-based violence guidelines in the response to Typhoon Haiyan
 featured: false
 evergreen: false
 focuses: